Complete Repair Guide for LG WM3400CW: Spider Arm Failure, Hall Sensor Issues, and LE Error Code

 Understanding the LE Error Code on the LG WM3400CW

-When you see the LE error code on your WM3400CW display, the washer will typically stop mid-cycle and refuse to complete the wash.
-The motor may hum without spinning, or the drum may not rotate at all.
-This error can be caused by several underlying issues: a failed hall sensor, a mechanical blockage in the drum, internal motor failure, or a compromised rotor position sensor circuit.
+Generally, when the LE error code appears, the washer will stop mid-cycle, refusing to complete the wash.
+You may hear the motor humming without spinning, or the drum may not rotate at all.
+This error could stem from a failed hall sensor, a mechanical blockage in the drum, internal motor failure, or a compromised rotor position sensor circuit.

-The LE code is the washer’s way of protecting itself from damage.
-If the rotor cannot move, continuing to operate could burn out the motor windings or cause electrical damage to the control board.
-Understanding this error code is your first step toward diagnosis and repair.
+Understanding this error code is crucial; it’s the washer’s way of protecting itself from damage.
+If the rotor can’t move, continuing to operate could risk burning out the motor or damaging the control board.
+So, let’s dive into diagnosing and fixing this issue.

 What Is the Spider Arm and Why Does It Fail?